How many ways are there to say hello in Italian?

 Hello, can you tell me how to get to the station?

-However, it is considered by many too informal to be used in job interviews or any other very formal situations.
+However, many find it too informal to use in job interviews or other very formal situations.

 Most polite hello in Italian – Buongiorno

-This is a polite greeting, but it’s common to hear it among relatives as well.
+This is a polite greeting, but it’s also common among relatives.

 Buongiorno, buon giorno